Ascot, Queensland: History

 In 1899, the first electric tram service was extended to Ascot.
 Trams which ran from Hamilton along Racecourse Road, Lancaster Road and terminated in Alexandra Road continued until 1969.

 Ascot State School opened on 24 May 1920.

 Ascot One Teacher State School opened on 22 October 1934 as a teacher-training school in the grounds of Ascot State School.
 It was to prepare teachers for teaching in Queensland's many one-teacher schools in rural areas.
 It closed in 1973.

 In May 1938, the "Jolimont Estate" consisting of 4 allotments was advertised to be auctioned by Isles Love & Co., Auctioneers.
 The surveyor was C. F. Bennett.
 A map advertising the auction states the Estate had easy access to the tram and all conveniences, with beautiful easterly aspects and wonderful views.

 During World War II, several buildings were used by General Douglas MacArthur and the Central Bureau, which had its headquarters at "Nyrambla", 21 Henry Street.
 In July 1942, MacArthur moved his headquarters to Queen Street in Brisbane city.
 The Central Bureau work of intercepting and decoding Japanese intelligence remained in Ascot.

 Also used was the fire station at 77 Kitchener Road and several other locations in nearby Hamilton.
 In 1941 military authorities took over the racecourse, then known as Camp Ascot, to house thousands of American troops.
 Camp Ascot was home to several US units, including the 2nd battalion of the 131st Field Artillery Regiment and the 35th Fighter Group comprising the 39th, 40th and 41st Fighter Squadrons and Headquarters Squadron.

-From the 1990s the old servants' quarters of "Nyrambla" were home to the late Australian actor Bille Brown (1952-2013), honorary ambassador for Queensland for his stage work in the Queensland Theatre Company in Brisbane and the Royal Shakespeare Company.
+From the 1990s, the old servants' quarters of "Nyrambla" were home to the late Australian actor Bille Brown (1952-2013), honorary ambassador for Queensland for his stage work in the Queensland Theatre Company in Brisbane and the Royal Shakespeare Company.

-The population in Ascot was 4,545 in 2001.
-The 2006 census recorded 5,330 residents and in 2011 the number decreased to 5,165.